UW-L football: Kelly Cline joins Eagles staff in hopes of launching scouting career

-The newest coach on the UW-La Crosse football staff will not only be breaking into the sport for their first coaching job, they’ll be breaking down boundaries.
+The newest coach on the UW-La Crosse football staff will not only be breaking into the sport for her first coaching job, she’ll be breaking down boundaries.

 Kelly Cline will join the Eagles staff this season as a student assistant coach working with linebackers, the team announced on May 23.
-The sports management major came to UW-L with no prior football experience, but just a few years later, Cline hopes her first coaching gig helps launch her towards her dream job.
+The sports management major came to UW-L with no prior football experience, but just a few years later, Cline hopes her first coaching gig helps launch her toward a dream job.

 Cline grew up in Appleton playing soccer and joining her family in cheering on the Green Bay Packers.
 When Cline applied to start the UW-L sports management program, she applied for a volunteer position with the football team to work with film.